 CACR is distinctive in interweaving technical and policy expertise.
 The Center draws on Indiana University’s wide range of scholarly expertise in computer science, informatics, accounting and information systems, criminal justice, law, organizational behavior, public policy, and other disciplines, as well as the extensive practical cybersecurity experience of its operational units.
 The center’s leadership reflects this range of expertise:

-- Administrative Director Leslee Bohland has over two decades of accounting and financial management experience.
+- Administrative Director Leslee Bohland has more than two decades of experience in management and accounting.

-- Program Director Craig Jackson's research interests include risk management, information security program development and governance, legal and regulatory regimes’ impact on information security, and identity management.
+- Deputy Director Craig Jackson's research interests include information security program development and governance, cybersecurity assessment design and conduct, legal and regulatory regimes' impact on information security and cyber resilience, evidence-based security, and innovative defenses.

 Building on this foundation, CACR has achieved a number of successes:

-- Organizing the National Science Foundation’s Cybersecurity Summit for Large Facilities and Cyberinfrastructure
+- Organizing the National Science Foundation’s Annual Cybersecurity Summit

 - Winning the ISE North America Project of the Year Award in the Academic/Public Sector Category for the Department of Homeland Security Software Assurance Marketplace Project